keybase/keybase-bot/README.md

 #### watchChannelForNewMessages

 Listens for new chat messages on a specified channel.
 The `onMessage` function is called for every message your bot receives.
 This is pretty similar to `watchAllChannelsForNewMessages`, except it specifically checks one channel.
+Note that it receives messages your own bot posts, but from other devices.
+You can filter out your own messages by looking at a message's sender object.

 ##### Parameters